hauke96/the-green-spot/content/posts/iceland-2018-report-3/index.en.md

 Because we didn't had anything to pay, we also didn't used any of the materials there (like e.g. the gas cooker).

 In every hut, there's a small book where everybody **should definitely** write something in!
-You'll see the reason for that in the next travel report ;)
+You'll see the reason for that in one of the next travel reports ;)

 {{< imgScale "DSC00866_1600.JPG" "Our clumsy attempt to write something meaningful."
 "500x" >}}

 After some sticky mashed potatoes, which we "refined" with some hard cheese and nuts, we directly went sleeping.
 This time in a real and dry bed.
+Awesome!

 # Tag 12: Skælingar hut → Sveinstindur emergency shelter
 {{< smallDate "2018-07-29" >}}

-After waking up, we saw outside the window three large black ravens, which can grow up to 60cm / 2ft.
+After waking up, we saw three large black ravens outside the window, which can grow up to 60cm / 2ft.
 At that moment, we knew who hunted, killed or at least ate the sheep from the day before.

 After some good breakfast, we started pretty late (at 11:30am) towards Sveinstindur and had lots of wind.
 Near Sveinstindur was another hut marked on our map and we planned to stay there.

-{{< imgScale "DSC00869_1600.JPG" "Again the hut from the outside."
+{{< imgScale "DSC00869_1600.JPG" "The Skælingar hut from the outside."
 "500x" >}}

 ## Fog ... again ...

-As we walked up a hill on a piste it became foggy again, this time we only were able to see approx. 20m / 65ft far.
+As we walked up a hill on a piste, it became foggy again, we only were able to see approx. 20m / 65ft far this time.
-We were at least on the correct piste but hat to watch out for a left turn where we wanted to leave the piste.
+At least we were on the correct piste but had to watch out for a left turn where we wanted to leave the piste.
-Luckily we both had a compass the check the direction we were walking to.
+Luckily we both had a compass and constantly checked the direction we were walking to.

 After some time we saw a guidepost coming out of the forest and we knew that we have to leave the piste at this point.
-Right in that moment, the fog disappeared and withing seconds we had a great view over the landscape.
+Right in that moment, the fog disappeared and withing seconds we had a clear and great view over the landscape.

 {{< imgScale "DSC00876_1600.JPG" "Cars have to go left, we had to keep going straight.
-Time of photo: 15:32."
+Time of photo: 3:32pm."
 "500x" >}}
-{{< imgScale "DSC00877_1600.JPG" "Same spot but 15:34."
+{{< imgScale "DSC00877_1600.JPG" "Same spot but at 3:34pm."
 "500x" >}}
 {{< imgScale "DSC00895_1600.JPG" "Awesome view over the landscape with clouds passing by."
 "500x" >}}

-The fog was actually a low hanging cloud which just passed towards us.
-At this spot we enjoyed the view and made a little break.
+The fog was actually a low hanging cloud which just passed by and so we enjoyed the view and made a little break.
 We even were able to see the Uxatindar, three peaks we had to go around.

 {{< imgScale "DSC00902_1600.JPG" "The Uxatindar" "500x" >}}

 ## Along the Skaftá to the emergency shelter

-We went around the Uxatindar on the west side (it's probably impossible to go around the east, there's directly the Skaftá river) on a very good hiking path through a beautiful mini-canyon.
+We went around the Uxatindar on the west side on a very good hiking path through a beautiful mini-canyon.
+It's probably impossible to go around the east, the Skaftá river is directly next to the mountain.

 At the foot of the mountain is a lake and the surroundings were a bit flooded so the trail was under water.
 On the other side of the lake we made a little break and followed the hiking path up a hill.
-At least we had a great view over the Skaftá and Uxatindar.
+It was wind and cold but at least we had a great view over the Skaftá and Uxatindar.

 {{< imgScale "DSC00924_1600.JPG" "The Skaftá heading south, to the right the east side of the Uxatindar."
 "500x" >}}

 From here the wind became stronger and stronger and it was really exhausting to walk against it.
 Sometimes the gusts were so strong we were blown over.
-Finally we were heading a bit down towards the Skaftá and reached a plateau where the river flows over bare rocks without visible river bed.
+After a while we headed a bit down towards the Skaftá and reached a plateau where the river flows over bare rocks without visible river bed.

 {{< imgScale "DSC00937_1600.JPG" "The Skaftá" "500x" >}}

-After a last and short bit of hiking, we finally ended up at the emergency shelter.
+After a last and short bit of hiking, we finally ended up at the hit, which was actually an emergency shelter.
-It was also equipped with an gas cooker, some dishes, some soups, two simple beds, a table and two chairs.
+It was also equipped with a gas cooker, some dishes, some soups, two simple beds, a table and two chairs.
-That's it.
+Nothing more, nothing less.
 Because the wind was way to strong for our tent, we stayed here and were quite happy about this little old hut.

 {{< imgScale "DSC00938_1600.JPG" "The emergency shelter at Sveinstindur."
 "500x" >}}

+Next to the hut was a second hut (the brown one on the photo), which is some kind of measuring station for maybe weather and the river.
+We don't know what's actually for.

 # To be continued ...
 I hope you liked the report and the pictured.